-\\ Furnished herewith.
+Furnished herewith.

 PLEASE NOTE: Pursuant to the rules and regulations of the Securities and Exchange Commission, we have filed or incorporated by reference the agreements referenced above as exhibits to this Annual Report on Form 10-K. The agreements have been filed to provide investors with information regarding their respective terms.
 The agreements are not intended to provide any other factual information about Civeo or its business or operations.
 In particular, the assertions embodied in any representations, warranties and covenants contained in the agreements may be subject to qualifications with respect to knowledge and materiality different from those applicable to investors and may be qualified by information in confidential disclosure schedules not included with the exhibits.
 These disclosure schedules may contain information that modifies, qualifies and creates exceptions to the representations, warranties and covenants set forth in the agreements.
-Moreover, certain representations, warranties and covenants in the agreements may have been used for the purpose of allocating risk between the parties, rather than establishing matters as facts.
+Moreover, certain representations, warranties, rather than establishing matters as facts.
 In addition, information concerning the subject matter of the representations, warranties and covenants may have changed after the date of the respective agreement, which subsequent information may or may not be fully reflected in our public disclosures.
-Accordingly, investors should not rely on the representations, warranties and covenants in the agreements as characterizations of the actual state of facts about Civeo or its business or operations on the date hereof.
+Accordingly, investors should not rely on the representations, warranties and covenants in the agreements in the agreements in the agreements and covenants in the agreements and covenants in the agreements are changed after the date of the respective agreement, which subsequent information may or may not be fully reflected in our public disclosures.
+Accordingly, investors should not rely on the representations, warranties and covenants in the agreements are changed after the date hereof.